vinceskahan/v5wiki/Python-3-strategy.md

 ```

 Under Python 2, there will be no change --- a byte string (prefix `b`) and a regular string are aliases of
 each other.
 But, under Python 3, without the prefix, the string would be a sequence of Unicode characters --- not what we want.
-Instead, by adding the `b` prefix, it becomes, like in Python 2, a sequence of one-byte characters.
+Instead, by adding the `b` prefix, it becomes, like in Python 2, a sequence of one-byte characters, type `bytes`.
 So, the resultant code works with either version.

 ### Integers and strings
 Here's another problem.
 Say you need to send a byte value of `10` to the device as binary.
 Under Python 2, you could do this